NEWBIENOOB-0/tictactoejs/README.md

 4. Click on the grid to make your move.
 5. Watch out for the winning combination or try to outsmart the computer!

-Challenge your friends or test your strategic skills against the AI.
-Have fun playing!